vamsiramakrishnan/getting-started-python/README.md

 [![Wercker status](https://app.wercker.com/status/b312ecb5c6fdd7c6eb871455a5b8964e/s)](https://app.wercker.com/project/bykey/b312ecb5c6fdd7c6eb871455a5b8964e)

 This is a sample Python application, using the Flask microframework, for use with Wercker.
-This application uses the `2.7:slim` container obtained from the [Docker Hub](https://hub.docker.com/_/node/)
+This application uses the `2.7:slim` container obtained from the [Docker Hub](https://hub.docker.com/_/python/)

-## Setup
+## Setup and Build
 Firstly, ensure you have the [wercker cli installed](http://devcenter.wercker.com/learn/basics/the-wercker-cli.html).

 Now clone this repo and cd into the directory: